Global Flags

 To see Director version use bosh env command.

-Environment flags
+Environment flags¶

-• --ca-cert flag allows to specify CA certificate used for connecting for Director and UAA (BOSH_CA_CERT environment variable)
+--environment(-e) flag allows to specify Director VM address or environment alias (BOSH_ENVIRONMENTenvironment variable)--ca-certflag allows to specify CA certificate used for connecting for Director and UAA (BOSH_CA_CERTenvironment variable)

 CLI does not provide a way to skip SSL certificate validation to encourage secure Director configuration.